intel/iot-js-api/api/ble/README.md

 <a name="removeservice"></a>
 ##### The `removeService(service, recursive)` method
 Removes a service from the internal slot that represents the primary services of the device.
 Returns `false` if `service` is not a valid [`BluetoothService`](#service) object, or if `service.uuid` is not found in the internal slot of Bluetooth services.
-If `recursive` is `true`, then also remove all services in `service.includedServices` that are not used by any other service.
+If `recursive` is `true`, then also removes all services in `service.includedServices` that are not used by any other service.

 <a name="service"></a>
 ### The `BluetoothService` dictionary
-It is an object with the following properties.
+It is an object with the following properties:

 | Property  | Type   | Optional | Default value | Represents |
 | ---       | ---    | ---      | ---           | ---        |